detmir/koa-mock-proxy/README.md

 # Koa mock proxy

-`koa-mock-proxy` is a tool for creating proxy servers with ability to record and replay responses (mocks).
+`koa-mock-proxy` is a tool for creating proxy servers with the ability to record and replay responses (mocks).

 It can be useful for:
  * service/integration tests (in case you want to test only frontend)